Cannibal Capers

 Cannibal Capers is an animated Disney short film in the Silly Symphonies series.
 It was released on March 13, 1930.

+Since the cartoon was published 1930, it entered the public domain in the United States on January 1, 2026.

 Plot

 The film begins with a group of cannibals gathering together for a tribal dance.
 The dance is later interrupted by a fierce lion who engages in a silly chase with one of the cannibals.
 The film ends with all of the cannibals surrounding the hysterical lion.

 Reception

 The Film Daily (July 13, 1930): "One of Walt Disney's best Silly Symphonies to date.
 After the little band of cannibals have disported awhile in highly amusing fashion, a ferocious lion turns up and the whole gang takes to its heels.
 The cannibals' intended victim, however, jumps out of the boiling pot and gives the lion the run-around, winding up by getting hold of the lion's false teeth and using them to scare the jungle beast out of his skin."

 Billboard (July 19, 1930): "Plenty of laughs to this animated cartoon of the Walt Disney Silly Symphony series.
 The conveying of numerous byplays sparkling with originality and cleverness, is a big factor in mirth producing, tho there's no overlooking the skillful animation...
 Strongest risibility tickler is the battle between a lion and the cannibals.
 Lion first chases the black-skin around, but the worm turns and the fellow has the battle won.
 Book this to give your audience laughs."